cuspaceflight/m2-electronics/docs/config.md

-main_altitude    | Int   | Altitude below which to release the main parachute, in metres AGL main_time        | Int   | Time since apogee at which to release the main parachute, in milliseconds landing_time     | Int   | Time since apogee at which to consider the rocket landed, in milliseconds read_analogue    | Bool  | 1 to read the ADCs, 0 to disable
+main_altitude    | Int   | Altitude below which to release the main parachute, in metres AGL main_time        | Int   | Time since apogee at which to release the main parachute, in milliseconds landing_time     | Int   | Time since apogee at which to consider the rocket landed, in milliseconds use_adc          | Bool  | 1 to read the ADCs, 0 to disable use_magno        | Bool  | 1 to read the magno, 0 to disable use_gyro         | Bool  | 1 to read the gyro, 0 to disable